Employment Contract Review Lawyer Toronto

-Looking for a lawyer to review your employment contract?
-Dutton Employment Law maintains a busy practise reviewing employment contracts for mangers, tech workers, commissioned salespeople and executives.
+Looking for a lawyer in Toronto to review your employment contract?
+Dutton Employment Law maintains a busy practise reviewing employment contracts for managers, tech workers, commissioned salespeople and executives.

 New employees often sign an employment contract before starting work.
 These agreements usually define the employee’s earnings, the employer’s policies, restrictive covenants such as non-competition or non-solicitation clauses and, most importantly, what happens in the event of termination.

 If employees do not sign an employment contract, they should know that they still have an implicit employment contract with their employer, but that they and the employer are bound to the “common law” rather than defined terms and policies.
 This is always better for employees, and worse for employers, because the common law gives employees rights that employment contracts usually take away.